hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ## 4.1.
 Compact Serialization

-> **WARNING: Supported in client version 5.1+ and server version 5.0+.
+> **NOTES: Supported in client version 5.1+ and server version 5.0+.
 However, it is recommended to use 5.1+ client with a 5.1+ server.

 As an enhancement to existing serialization methods, Hazelcast offers the compact serialization, with the